What is PocketSmith?

 PocketSmith is best for:

-In-depth personal finance management
+- In-depth personal finance management

 PocketSmith at a Glance

 |Budgeting, tracking, and financial forecasting

 The software uses a Google-like calendar to provide you with information on your current balances and future forecasts.
 It offers full synchronization with your financial accounts and the different budget categories enable you to drill down into your finances quickly.

-Our review on PocketSmith believes that the platform comes with features that go beyond what’s ordinarily available with financial tracking apps.
+My review on PocketSmith believes that the platform comes with features that go beyond what’s ordinarily available with financial tracking apps.
 The forecasting feature is especially potent and the focus on modifying consumer behavior is a real selling point for this app.

-We examine the core features of PocketSmith.
+I will examine the core features of PocketSmith below:

 Future Financial Forecasting